Everything truck drivers should know about Daylight Saving Time

 - Tablets with HOS functionality: Your tablet will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
 The log graph will show the time period from 2 to 3 a.m. actually missing on the graph (example: 1, 3, 4, 5, 6).

 - Omnitracs MCP200 device: Your device will automatically spring forward one hour at 2 a.m. of your regulatory home terminal time.
 If you are on the same duty status at the time change, the graph will show a gap from 2 to 3 a.m.

 All drivers must still take a full 10-hour break and comply with all Hours of Service rules.
 If you are using paper logs, you must flag your log in the remarks section with the words, “Spring Time Change.”

-According to a 2020 University of Colorado Boulder study analyzing 22 years of data, “Evaluation of the Acute Effects of Daylight Saving Time on Traffic Accident Risk,” in the first week after DST, there were a total of 627 deaths associated with the spring time shift and a 6 percent spike in fatal accidents the workweek following.
+According to a 2020 University of Colorado Boulder study, “Evaluation of the Acute Effects of Daylight Saving Time on Traffic Accident Risk,” in the first week after DST, there were a total of 627 deaths associated with the springtime shift and a 6% spike in fatal accidents the workweek following.

-In addition to adjusting their sleep schedule, truck drivers should use trip planning best practices.
-Take note of the electronic logging information above.
-Double-check your pickup and delivery times, Estimated Times of Arrival (ETAs) and Next Available Times (NATs).
+- Know how the time change impacts you: Take note of the electronic logging information above and be sure to double-check your pickup and delivery times, Estimated Times of Arrival (ETAs) and Next Available Times (NATs).